jschneier/django-storages/docs/backends/gcloud.rst

 present when generating signed urls.
 The service account private key is unavailable when running on a compute service.
 Compute Services (App Engine, Cloud Run, Cloud Functions, Compute Engine...) fetch `access tokens from the metadata server <https://cloud.google.com/docs/authentication/application-default-credentials>`__ .
 These services do not have access to the service account private key.
-This means that when trying to sign data in these services, you **MUST** use one of the Cloud IAM sign functions (SignBlob, SignJwt) to sign data and directly signing data isn't possible by any means.
+This means that when trying to sign data in these services, you **MUST** use Cloud IAM sign function (SignBlob) to sign data and directly signing data isn't possible by any means.

 Luckily this can be worked around by passing `service_account_email` and `access_token` to the generate_signed_url function.
 When both of those args are provided, generate_signed_url will use the IAM SignBlob API to sign the url and no private key file is needed.